Optimal Clustering with Bandit Feedback: Lower Bound

 We refer to $D^*(c,\mathcal{U})$ as the {\em hardness parameter} of the online clustering task in the sequel.
 The asymptotic version of the instance-dependent lower bound given in Equation~\eqref{equation_lowerbound} in Theorem~\ref{theorem_lowerbound} is tight in view of the expected sample complexity of the efficient algorithm we present in Section~\ref{section_algo}.
 Intuitively, any ${\lambda \in \mathcal P _{M}}$ in Equation~\eqref{equation_D} can be understood as the proportion of arm pulls, which inspires the design of the sampling rule of a $\delta$-PAC online clustering algorithm.
 The agent wishes to find the optimal proportion of arm pulls to distinguish the instance $c$ from the \emph{most confusing} alternative instances in $\mathrm{Alt}(c)$ (for which $c$ is not a correct partition).
 Therefore, with the knowledge of the instance $(c,\mathcal{U})$, the optimization problem embedded in \eqref{equation_D} naturally unveils the optimal sampling rule, which is the basic idea behind the design of our sampling rule in Section~\ref{section_algo}.

 For ease of description, we refer to the entire optimization problem and the inner infimization in \eqref{equation_D} as Problem~($\Box$) and Problem~($\bigtriangleup$), respectively, i.e.,

-However, even given the full information of the instance $(c,\mathcal{U})$, solving Problem~($\Box$) is tricky although the inner objective function is a weighted sum of quadratic functions.
+{These two optimization problems will also feature in the sampling rule and the stopping rule, respectively, of our proposed algorithm in Section~\ref{section_algo}.} However, even given the full information of the instance $(c,\mathcal{U})$, solving Problem~($\Box$) is tricky although the inner objective function is a weighted sum of quadratic functions.
 In particular, the alternative instances in $\mathrm{Alt}(c)$ need to be identified by {\em both} $c$ and $\mathcal{U}'$, which is rather involved as the definition of $\mathrm{Alt}(c)$ is combinatorial and the number of instances in it is obviously infinite.
 For Problem~($\bigtriangleup$), one may consider first fixing $c'$, then optimizing over different $\mathcal{U}'$.
 We remark that this idea is only theoretically but not practically feasible since for a fixed number of clusters $K$, the total number of possible partitions (which is called \emph{the Stirling number of the second kind} \citep{graham1989concrete}) grows asymptotically as $K^M/K!$ as the number of arms $M$ tends to infinity.
 Nevertheless, we show a natural and useful property of \text{Problem~($\bigtriangleup$).}

 \begin{lemma} For any $\lambda \in \mathcal P _{M}$ and $(c,\mathcal{U})$,

 \end{lemma}